dayalmadan/dayalmadan/README.md

-- 👋 Hi, I’m @dayalmadan
+- 👋 Hi, I’m Dayal Madan
 - 👀 I’m interested in technology, algorithmic trading, and electronic music
 - 🌱 I’m currently learning financial mathematics and music production
 - 📫 Connect with me on <a href="https://www.linkedin.com/in/dayal-madan-5788b446/">LinkedIn</a>